Waling: Education

 The town has grown into an academic powerhouse of the region.
 Waling Campus was inaugurated on 18 December 1980 and is the first college in the Syangja district.
-The college has been extensively supported by the local community and it currently offers both undergraduate and postgraduate degree in a number of subjects.
+The college has been extensively supported by the local community, and it currently offers both undergraduate and postgraduate degrees in several subjects.
 It is a private affiliated college of the national Tribhuvan University.

-Purnamrit Bhawani High school is a high school in the region.
-Pioneers English Boarding School, Bhu Pu Sainik English School, BAL Vidhhya Vikash English School, Adarsha English Boarding School are the private high schools.
+Purnamrit Bhawani High School is a high school in the region.
+Armadi English Boarding School, Pioneers English Boarding School, Bhu Pu Sainik English School, BAL Vidhhya Vikash English School, and Adarsha English Boarding School are the private high schools.
 There are a couple of primary schools and a paramedic training school.

 Waling Municipality at a Glance (Year 2015/16).